Link Search Menu Expand Document

 2. For this step, work with the lab7_uart sketch from the starter code.
 Take a few minutes to review the code.

-If the line #define SENDER is present in lab7_uart.ino, the device will function as a sender.
+If the line #define SENDER is present in lab7_uart.ino, the device will function as a SENDER.
 It is going to send a pre-defined image of a monster (an array of three uint32_ts – a format the onboard LED matrix understands) via the outPin.
-We’ve taken care of the code that takes the monster array and splits it up into 18 bytes of data (3 4-byte integers + a array index + end byte for each integer), loads it into a circular buffer, and then calls uartSend while it removes every item from the buffer.
+We’ve taken care of the loopSender code, which takes the monster array and splits it up into 18 bytes of data (as diagrammed below, with the first byte sent in each group being the array index), loads it into a circular buffer, and then calls uartSend while it removes every item from the buffer.

 serialization